davexre/Annealer-PCB/BOM.md

 ### Trimpots

 Really, any trimpot 10k or higher will work, as long as it has .1" pitch with three inline pins.
 The Bourns 3296W is what the board was designed for.

 https://www.mouser.com/Passive-Components/Potentiometers-Trimmers-Rheostats/Trimmer-Resistors-Through-Hole/_/N-9q0yt?P=1yzekj2&Keyword=bourns+20k+trimpot+3296w&FS=True

+Alternately, you could choose to avoid the trimpot, and just solder in axial resistors between pins 1 & 2 on the board footprint.
+To get best results, you'd want precision resistors, which may or may not end up cheaper than the trimpot, depending on what you choose...

 ### Switch